yiochen/prisel-state/README.md

 #### Dispatch an event

-To send an event subscribers, use the inspector returned from `run`
+To send an event subscribers, use `Emitter` returned from `newEvent`.

 ```ts
 const [boil, emitBoil] = newEvent<number>("boil");